OctopusDeploy/docs/docs/deployment-examples/custom-scripts/raw-scripting.md

 ## Deploying To SSH Endpoint Without Calamari (i.e. no Mono prerequisite) {#RawScripting-DeployingToSSHEndpointWithoutCalamari(i.e.noMonoprerequisite)}

-While raw scripting does not require a Transfer a Package step, the below scenario walks though a basic scenario of using a raw script in conjunction with the Transfer a Package step to extract a package on a SSH endpoint where Mono is unable to be installed.
+While raw scripting does not require a Transfer a Package step, the below scenario walks though a basic scenario of using a raw script in conjunction with the Transfer a Package step to extract a package on an SSH endpoint where Mono is unable to be installed.

 1. Add a [Transfer A Package](/docs/deployment-examples/package-deployments/transfer-package.md) step.
 2. In the **Transfer Path** field enter the location the package will be moved to as part of the deployment, for instance, `~/temp/uploads`.
 Note that this directory will be created if it does not already exist.
 Give the step the name *Transfer AcmeWeb* and Include the relevant role for your SSH target.